mhussain360/eng-stats/README.md

 2. Use the dashboard to:
 - Filter developers by name, grade, or team
-- View performance trends over time
+- View contributions over time
-- Compare developer contributions
+- View multiple teams and developer contributions in one view
 - View detailed commit history

 ## Directory Structure